 “Bullbleep?
 What’s bullbleep mean?”

 “You know how on TV they bleep bad words?
 Well, this is a conversational extension of that idea.
-It means BS without the S.”
+It means BS excluding the crude word for the S.”

 Darryl chuckled.
 “I’m gonna have to remember that.
 Bullbleep.
 Perfect!”